WHAT’S IN THIS REVIEW?

 A three-year deal lowers the price down to $2.99 per month, but you will have to pay the full amount of $107.55 upfront.

-Hola VPN offers a 30-day money-back guarantee for their premium plans, although they can’t issue refunds for purchases made on Apple’s App Store (a function of Apple itself VPNs can’t get around).
+Hola VPN offers a 30-day money-back guarantee for their premium plans, although they can’t issue refunds for purchases made on Apple’s App Store (Due to Apple itself rather than the VPN).

-When you first attempt to download the VPN from the App Store, it gives you a three-day free trial so you can take it for a test run.
-Be sure, though, to cancel before the 72 hours is up, or you’ll be charged the full price of the term you selected upon downloading the app.
+When you first download the VPN from the App Store, it gives you a three-day free trial so you can take it for a test run.
+Be sure to cancel before the 72 hours is up if you’re not satisfied, or you’ll be charged the full price for the term you selected.

-Hola was more expensive than I expected, especially compared to traditional VPNs.
-However, their website contains numerous deals and codes to choose from.
-Compared to other VPN providers, it hangs with the best of them.
+Hola was more expensive than I expected, especially compared to many established VPNs.
+However, their website often contains numerous deals and coupons to choose from.

 Hola VPN doesn’t beat about the bush, clearly stating that they do keep logs for free users in their FAQ.